 DIY Solar Power Lights

-There are usually four parts to most solar powered projects – solar panel, battery, charge controller and load (such as a light bulb).
+There are usually four parts to most solar-powered outdoor lights – solar panel, battery, charge controller and load (such as a light bulb).

-The battery is then used to power electrical things like light bulbs.
+The battery is used to power electrical things like light bulbs.

 A charge controller is needed so that the solar panels do not over-charge the battery and damage it.

-Solar panels come in many different wattage, depending on how much power you want to generate.
+Solar panels come in many different wattages, depending on how much power you want to generate.